nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to use a with a supplied command over selected item type.
-2. ContactMation executes the command over the selected item type.
+2. Contactmation executes the command over the selected item type.

     Use case ends.